rabbitmq/ra/docs/internals/INTERNALS.md

 The cluster name is mostly a "human-friendly" name for a Ra cluster.
 Something that identifies the entity the cluster is meant to represent.
-The cluster name isn't strictly part of a clusters identity.
+The cluster name isn't strictly part of a cluster's identity.

 For example, in RabbitMQ's quorum queues case cluster names are derived from queue's identity.